-IDENTIFICATION OF THE AGENCY PREFERRED AND THE ENVIRONMENTALLY PREFERABLE ALTERNATIVE

-The Agency Preferred Alternative (43 CFR 46.420d) is the alternative which the NPS believes would best accomplish the purpose and need of the proposed action while fulfilling its statutory mission and responsibilities, giving consideration to economic, environmental, technical, and other factors.
-It may or may not be the same as the bureau's proposed action or the environmentally preferable alternative.

-Management Alternative 3, in combination with Management Alternative B as described for the William Floyd Estate, has been identified as the NPS preferred alternative because it best meets the Seashore's management goals and conveys the greatest number of significant beneficial results relative to its potential impacts in comparison with other alternatives.
-Management Alternative 3 would do the most to ensure the cooperative stewardship of Fire Island National Seashore's dynamic coastal environment and its cultural and natural systems while recognizing its larger ecological, social, economic, and cultural context.
-This combination would also meet the specific needs and management goals related to the William Floyd Estate.
+CREDIT: SHAPINS BELT COLLINS IDENTIFICATION OF THE AGENCY PREFERRED AND THE ENVIRONMENTALLY PREFERABLE ALTERNATIVE The Agency Preferred Alternative (43 CFR 46.420d) is the alternative which the NPS believes would best accomplish the purpose and need of the proposed action while fulfilling its statutory mission and responsibilities, giving consideration to economic, environmental, technical, and other factors.
+The combination of Management Alternative 3 with Management Alternative B as described for the William Floyd Estate, has been identified as the NPS preferred alternative because it best meets the Seashore's management goals and conveys the greatest number of significant beneficial results relative to its potential impacts in comparison with other alternatives.
+Management Alternative 3 in combination with Management Alternative B would do the most to ensure the cooperative stewardship of Fire Island National Seashore's dynamic coastal environment and its cultural and natural systems while recognizing its larger ecological, social, economic, and cultural context and meets the specific needs and management goals of the William Floyd Estate.
 In accordance with the DO-12 Handbook, the NPS identifies the environmentally preferable alternative in its NEPA documents for public review and comment [Sect.
 4.5 E(9)].
 The environmentally preferable alternative is the alternative that causes the least damage to the biological and physical environment and best protects, preserves, and enhances historical, cultural, and natural resources.
 The environmentally preferable alternative is identified upon consideration and weighing by the Responsible Official of long-term environmental impacts against short-term impacts in evaluating what is the best protection of these resources.
 In some situations, such as when different alternatives impact different resources to different degrees, there may be more than one environmentally preferable alternative (43 CFR 46.30).

-After evaluating the potential impacts of the management alternatives on cultural and natural resources, the NPS has determined that Management Alternative 3 in combination with Management Alternative B as described for the William Floyd Estate is the environmentally preferable alternative because it best protects, preserves, and enhances the Seashore's natural, cultural, and recreational resources.
+CREDIT: NPS/FIRE ISLAND NS After evaluating the potential impacts of the management alternatives on cultural and natural resources, the NPS has determined that a combination of Management Alternative 3 and Management Alternative B as described for the William Floyd Estate is the Environmentally Preferred Alternative because it best protects, preserves, and enhances the Seashore's natural, cultural, and recreational resources.
 Management Alternative 3 proposes that Fire Island National Seashore be considered holistically - including its natural, cultural, and recreational values - and that it be understood within its regional context, resulting in a more effective approach to achieving these results.